titzer/student-projects/README.md

 For one, it makes development on new platforms more ergonomic and efficient, and secondly it overall increases the capabilities of both systems.
 For Wizard to run on a platform natively, Virgil must first be ported.

-### [Port Wizard's Fast Interpreter to JSC](PortWizardJSC.md) - C++, WebAssembly, high difficulty, moderate novelty

-In this project, you will port (or rewrite) Wizard's fast in-place interpreter, hand-written in assembly, to JavaScriptCore.
-You will add a new (or adapt the existing) interpreter tier which does not rewrite Wasm, but uses the original bytes.
-IMPACT: You will demonstrate that WebAssembly can be interpreted in-place fast in a production engine and maybe publish a paper.
-Assembly and C++ experience required.

 ### [Port Virgil to ARM64](PortVirgilARM64.md) - Virgil, fair difficulty, low novelty

 In this project, you will port Virgil to the ARM64 architecture by writing a new assembler and compiler backend.